 CRITFC was formed in 1977 to provide coordination, management, enforcement, and technical services.
 It assists the member tribes’ efforts to maintain the integrity of the fishing rights reserved in their 1855 treaties with the United States government.

-CRITPD’s primary mission is maintaining the integrity of the rights reserved in the treaties of 1855; to provide law enforcement services as a component of the tribes’ rights to self-governance and self-regulation and to protect the fishery resource.
-The enforcement team consists of patrol officers, dispatchers, and administrative personnel.
-CRITPD officers hold commissions from all four CRITFC member tribes, the Bureau of Indian Affairs, the state of Oregon, and some counties in Washington.
+CRITPD’s primary mission is to provide law enforcement services as a component of the tribes’ rights to self-governance and self-regulation.
+The enforcement team protects the fishery resource and the tribal members exercising their treaty rights.
+CRITPD consists of patrol officers, dispatchers, victim advocate, and administrative personnel.
+Officers are Oregon-certified and serve as an extension of tribal law enforcement.
+They hold commissions from all four CRITFC member tribes, the Bureau of Indian Affairs, the State of Oregon, and some counties in Washington.

 CRITPD officers carry out all enforcement and protective patrols by foot, vehicle, and boat on the Columbia River (Oregon and Washington shores) and its environs.
 They also patrol at the In-lieu and Treaty Fishing Access Sites.
-Patrols are dictated by CRITFC Enforcement’s policy, tribal policy, contractual obligations of the Law Enforcement Department, and at the direction of patrol supervisors.
-Officers are expected to achieve and maintain the Oregon Department of Public Safety Standards and Training (DPSST) requirements as well as all of the essential job functions, requirements, and qualifications as listed in the original job announcement, including living within 30 minutes of the enforcement offices in Hood River or Boardman, OR.
+Officers are expected to achieve and maintain the Oregon Department of Public Safety Standards and Training (DPSST) requirements as well as meet all CRITPD requirements and qualifications.
+Officers are required to reside within 30 minutes of the enforcement offices in Hood River or Boardman, OR.